samsquire/assembly/README.md

 Message passed control flow is an approach to coroutine scheduling which allows threads to direct control flow of other threads.

+# Unevenly sized control flow

+In an average aysnc code you have regions that can run and then there are pauses where other code runs.
+If you run the same async tasks multiple times then you might have uneven segments of computation that can be parallel.

+In languages such as Rust and Go the scheduler is a work stealing so that work can unevey accumulate on different threads.
+This requires work to move work to another thread.

+The nature of the ideal scheduling depends on all the code that can run.

 # Coroutine states

+I am unfamiliar with the literature on session types but these might be similar.

+A coroutine has a number of different states which is actually a graph of valid control flow destinations from its current position.

+For example, code that

+Transparent interleaving.

+Hidden pseudo method calls

 A data structure of control flows. graph of coroutine states coroutine basic blocks

+# Nested for loop data transformation

+for buffer in table:
+  nextbuffer = next_destination()
+  next_buffer[table[buffer]] = f()

+arry[x] = arry2[b]
+this can be autoparallelised

+expressions are traversals.. easy to pluralise code or add indirections!

+types hardcoded lines
+parallelism and plurality lines

+# Monad ordering problem

+draw the components/contexts and draw the data flow as lines

+then the lines are reconcilef automatically

+# Subsumption Pratt parsing

+# Variable dimensions, growing and joins

+if theres a relationship between two things it might be in a direction

+allow the software to be dynamically reconfigured

 # Calling convention